Biological and Forensic Sciences

 This course has alternative study modes.
 Contact the university to find out how the information below might vary.

-The Biological and Forensic Sciences BSc (Hons) course combines the rich diverse study of biology and the living world, with the forensic challenge of using scientific analysis to decipher legal cases.
+**This course combines the rich, diverse study of biology and the living world, with the forensic challenge of using scientific analysis to investigate legal cases.**

 **Key Course Benefits**